Fractal closures of geodesic planes in Hitchin manifolds: Closures of floating planes: The Fuchsian case

 Let $g\in \overline{\Ga h a_t H} $, i.e., $\ga_i h a_t h_i\to g$ for an infinite sequence $\ga_i\in \Ga, h_i\in H$.
 We write $h_i= c_i k_0 p_i k_i\in A_0 k_0A_0 K_0$, so $a_t h_i= c_i a_t k_0 p_i k_i$.
 It suffices to show that $a_tk_0p_i$ is bounded, so that its limit lies in $a_t k_0A_0K_0$.
 Write using \Cref{affine}.
 As $t$ is fixed, is bounded by \Cref{claim} and hence $h_i'\in H$ is bounded.
 Using \Cref{affine}, we can write $g=h^*b^*k^*\in H B K$.
 Since and the $B$-component in the $G=HBK$ decomposition is uniquely determined modulo a compact subset, we must have $b_i\to b^*$ modulo a compact subset, and hence $b_i$ must be a bounded sequence.
 Since both $h_i'$ and $b_i$ are bounded sequences and $a_tk_0p_i = h_i'b_i k_i'\in HBK$, it follows that $a_tk_0p_i$ is bounded, as desired. \end{proof}

-The following lemma says that the product $H\times a_t k_0A_0K_0$ is locally bi-Lipschitz with its image under the multiplication map into $G$, and this structure enables us to use Proposition \ref{fuchsian} to relate the Hausdorff dimension of $\overline{\Ga h A_0}$ with that of $\overline{\Ga h a_t H}$. \begin{lem} Let $t\ne 0$.
+To relate the Hausdorff dimension of $\overline{\Ga h A_0}$ with that of $\overline{\Ga h a_t H}$, we use the local product structure in $G$.
+The following lemma shows that $H\times a_t k_0A_0K_0$ maps locally diffeomorphically into $G$, allowing us to invoke Proposition \ref{fuchsian} in the proof of Theorem \ref{dim}(1). \begin{lem} Let $t\ne 0$.
 The product map

 with $h\in H$ and $s\in a_tk_0A_0K_0$ is a local diffeomorphism onto its image at every point, i.e., for any $p=(h,s)$, there exists an open neighborhood $U$ of $p$ such that $m(U)$ is a submanifold of $G$ and $m|_U:U\to m(U)$ is a diffeomorphism. \end{lem} \begin{proof} Write $g=a_tk_0$ and set $S_t= gA_0K_0 g^{-1}$.
 To prove the claim, it suffices to show that for the product map $m: H\times S_t\to G$ given by $(h, s)\mapsto hs$, $dm_{(h,s)}$ is injective at every $(h,s)\in H\times S_t$.
 Then by the constant rank theorem, the claim would follow.